 Historical collections, archival collections, artistic installations, and other collection pieces find room, on a cyclical basis, in Politecnico spaces: another way to spread polytechnic culture through unconventional languages and forms.

-Founded in 1959, Politecnico di Torino is the oldest polytechnic in Italy.
+Founded in 1859, Politecnico di Torino is the oldest polytechnic university in Italy.
 As testimony to these more than 160 years of history, the University possesses a rich series of collections, assets, unique prototypes, and technological tools of the past, gathered, for the most part, for teaching purposes and made available to the public via shows, online tools, and in the libraries.
 But the history of Politecnico is, above all, represented by its seat of Valentino Castle (Castello del Valentino), the Savoy residence that is a UNESCO world heritage site.
 The castle is an example of historic spaces being lived in, on a daily basis, for the Politecnico’s teaching and research activities.